Learn the fundamentals of how to create accessible Word and PDF documents in this highly interactive computer-based course.

 "This training gave me a much deeper understanding of not only how to make pdfs and word documents accessible, but it also provided insight into the user experience when things are not accessible.
 I found that invaluable.
 The course was taught in a straightforward systematic way with lots of examples for practice and time for questions.
 It was very clear that the teacher understood this subject through and through.
 Accessibility is so important.
 Every business and organisation needs to have this understanding, and so I fully recommend taking this course."
 Carey S.

-Please email us to be added to the waitlist for future training sessions:
+Please email us to be added to the waiting list for future training sessions:

 This highly comprehensive course was designed for a general audience – no prior knowledge of accessibility is required.
 Taught on PCs, a basic working knowledge of Microsoft Office and Adobe Acrobat is recommended.